 A flowchart should be a high-level overview of what the API needs to accomplish.
 You can take that a step further by diagramming a model of how the software will actually function.
 Keeping it visual makes it easier for your team to understand and digest the information, and can save you time as you define system flow and model potential outcomes.
 Modeling may also help you find necessary calls or actions that you hadn’t thought of before.

 Using Unified Modeling Language (UML) is a common and standard way to visualize complex software structures.
 With UML, you can design a model of your API before you ever write a line of code.
 Like a blueprint is drawn and used before the construction crew pours a foundation, UML acts as a blueprint for diagramming a model for your API development.

-When you create UML diagrams, you can plot the relationship between objects, and define the attributes or code snippets that will accompany those objects.
+When you use a UML diagram tool like Lucidchart, you can plot the relationship between objects, and define the attributes or code snippets that will accompany those objects.
 They also allow you to plan or expose behavioral functions of your software.